In this tutorial, we discuss IELTS accommodation speaking topics with sample answers.

 Henri: Well, when I used to live in London, a city with great transport facilities yet I could not afford to rent a place of my own, so I decided to join a flat share which I saw advertised on the Amber student accommodation website.

 Although I had my own room it was a real challenge as the flat was in need of modernisation, and whilst the rooms boasted original features, such as original Victorian windows, it was freezing cold and my flatmates, who also had separate rooms, kept to themselves to study or watch TV so it was hard to make friends.
 I prefer living somewhere with a house layout with a small garden if possible, even a swimming pool, instead of an apartment block rented accommodation.

 Note that the IELTS candidate used several different tenses as well as appropriate vocabulary for IELTS.
 The phrase 'boasted original features' just means 'had original features' but sounds much more impressive.
-Making word lists of useful phrases like this will help your IELTS vocabulary and improve your IELTS score.
+Making word lists of useful phrases like this will help your IELTS vocabulary and improve your IELTS speaking score.